sylvainhalle/beepbeep-sensor-events/Readme.md

 Groovy shortcuts
 ----------------

 A few "shortcuts" are available when using the toolbox in Groovy scripts.
-Importing the `nears.Shortcuts` package at the start of a script avoids importing many BeepBeep packages individually (see the Javadoc for details).
+Importing the `sensors.Shortcuts` package at the start of a script avoids importing many BeepBeep packages individually (see the Javadoc for details).
 More information can be found in the BeepBeep [slideshow](https://www.slideshare.net/sylvainhalle/event-stream-processing-with-beepbeep-3-258079731) (slide 347 onwards).

 Code examples
 -------------